Pump–probe Measurements

 - By monitoring the probe signal as a function of the time delay, it is possible to obtain information on the decay of the generated excitation, or on other processes initiated by the pump pulses.

 The pump and probe pulses are in most cases derived from a common source, e.g. from a mode-locked laser and a beam splitter.
 The relative timing is controlled with an optical delay line.
-The change of time delay is directly inferred from the change in path length of the delay line, e.g. using an interferometric sensor.
+The change in time delay is directly inferred from the change in path length of the delay line, e.g. using an interferometric sensor.

 Note that a fast photodetector is not required; the temporal resolution is fundamentally limited only by the pulse duration of pump and probe pulses.